The True Werwolf is another project from the force behind Satanic

 on repeat until they'd played about a dozen times, without wearing thin whatsoever.

-with Black Metal anyway), but Battlemoon succeeds in capturing a raw and old sound that should satisfy fans of the
+case with black metal anyway), but Battlemoon succeeds in capturing a raw and old sound that should satisfy fans of

-aforementioned inspirations, as well as his other projects.
-It is a good thing that, in this disgusting modern age, some people
+the aforementioned inspirations, as well as his other projects.
+It is a good thing that, in this disgusting modern age, some

-are still offering up ugly, primitive Black Metal.
+people are still offering up ugly, primitive black metal.

 (10 Jan.
 2016)